A Buddhist Perspective on Mental Health and Depression

 What does Buddhism say about happiness?
 Is it obtainable for everyone?
 Should happiness be a goal in life?

 Happiness absolutely should be a goal in life.
 Why else are we alive, if not to feel happy?
 But Buddhism views happiness a particular way.
 A life without problems (which is, of course, impossible) is not a life of happiness.
-Happiness is wisdom, and not dependant on externals.
+Happiness is wisdom, and not dependent on externals.
 Happiness is seeing life unfiltered and knowing how to solve problems and help other people.
-It’s not a matter of gaining or losing an object, a social standing, approval or fame or money, what have you.
+It's not a matter of gaining or losing an object, a social standing, approval or fame or money, what have you.
 These things are each important in life on a temporary basis, but hardly the same as real happiness.
 Real happiness is freedom from delusion, and the compassion to help others gain emancipation from delusion as well.

 Do you believe there to be a mind/body connection to mood disorders?
 How much control do we really have over our moods?

 Buddhism doesn't really see a difference between mind and body, except as matters of perspective.